MRtrix3/cmdline-tutorial/docs/commands.rst

 - ``-i``

-  ask for confirmation before overwriting any files (default for MR2).
+  ask for confirmation before overwriting any files.

 - ``-r``